-The mind is constantly bringing in information, thinking many thoughts.
-When we sing we get suspended in the moment, giving ourselves a break from worries and incessant chatter.
-Research tells us that music and rhythm stimulates brainwaves providing improved concentration, alertness and a sense of calm.
+When singing, our persistent thoughts are suspended, giving a break from worries and incessant chatter.
+Research tells us that music and rhythm stimulate brainwaves providing improved concentration, alertness, and a sense of calm.

-Our spiritual well being is often ignored, yet singing and music uplift our heart, soul and spirit, giving us a zest for life.
-When singing within groups of people there is great rapport and bonding that adds to a feeling of connection to others and community.
+Singing and music uplift our heart, soul, and spirit, giving us a zest for life.
+In the group setting, we can develop great rapport and bonding, adding to a feeling of connection to others and the community.